At-Home Safety Tips

 Did you know according to Provincial fire statistics:

-• 62 per cent of homes that had a fire did not have a smoke alarm installed
+• 62 percent of homes that had a fire did not have a smoke alarm installed

-• In the cases where smoke alarms were installed, only 41 per cent of the alarms were activated.
+• In the cases where smoke alarms were installed, only 41 percent of the alarms were activated.
 Most did not activate because they didn't have a power source - no battery, dead battery, electrical supply was off or it was disconnected.

 People who die in home fires often die from breathing in smoke and toxic gases emitted from the fire.
 Don't let this happen to you.
 Follow these tips below.